Please visit our home site at www.TRILOBOATS.com.

 Motors make all the difference to some beginners, commuters, workboats, those on tight schedules, and to all who feel that an engine pays, with its necessities and chores.
 Engines are a resource, to be evaluated as one would electronic charts; in terms of cost-benefit, redundancy, and their inherent qualities and limitations.

 Motors have a learning curve of their own, which must be observed.
 They are NOT a substitute for seamanship.
-They DO put an amazing amount of energy into your hands.
+They DO place an amazing amount of energy at your general beck and call.

 Sailors on a given vessel have a number of resources at their disposal.
 It is seamanship that deploys those resources in concert to keep the vessel and her crew safe.
 It's true that winter's grim PAN PANs and MADAYs mostly stem, in our area, from engine failure.
 It's true that engines inspire sometimes unwarranted confidence.
 It's not true that seamanship guarantees safety...